Eyadfezex/my-notes/React/React Router/Router Components/BrowserRouter.md

 `<BrowserRouter>`: provides a convenient and efficient way to implement client-side routing in React applications, allowing for seamless navigation and clean URL management.

+you just need to make sure that if you're using React Router on the web, you wrap your app inside of the `BrowserRouter` component.

 ## props

 - `basename`: